nguyenvuvn/roles/README.md

-# Roles And Permissions For Laravel 5
+# Roles And Permissions For Laravel 5.3

-Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).
+It is a fork from [bican/roles](https://github.com/romanbican/roles) package,
+I made some changes to make it work with laravel 5.3

 - [Installation](#installation)
     - [Composer](#composer)